About Molly

 After making a diagnosis, one or several techniques will be applied:

-- Moxibustion: Moxa (an herb known as mugwort) is burned above the skin, is safe practice helps harmonize and tonify the Qi.
+- Moxibustion: Moxa (an herb known as mugwort) is burned above the skin.
+This safe practice helps harmonize and tonify the Qi.

 - Electric stimulation: A low-level electric current is applied to the acupuncture needles to move stagnation in painful areas of the body.